Kanger Valley National Park: Kotumsar Caves

 There is lack of oxygen when going deep into the caves.
 In view of which, for safety reasons, entry beyond certain points has been restricted.

 The cave is closed from 15 June to 31 October during rainy season.
 The cave needs removal of debris before tourist season.

 Kailash Caves

 Kailash Caves are located in the Kanger Valley National Park area near Mikulwada.
 The caves are located around 40 km from Jagdalpur.
 Discovered recently in 1993, the caves are around 250 meters long and are situated at an altitude of 40 meters above the ground level.
-It features stalactite and stalagmite formations that offer stunning sight.
+It features stalactite and stalagmite formations.

 Access to the cave is through a narrow opening and at the end of the cave is a huge stalagmite formation in the shape of Shivlinga.
-The hollow walls of the cave, when struck by hand, make incredible musical sounds.
+The hollow walls of the cave, when struck by hand, make musical sounds.